 Note on Most Recent Data.
-Data used in this report include data from the President's Budget Documents, the FY2009 DHS Congressional Budget Justifications, and the FY2009 DHS Budget in Brief.
+Data used in this report include data from the President's Budget Documents, the FY2009 DHS Congressional Budget Justifications, the FY2009 DHS Budget in Brief, S. 3181 and the accompanying report S.Rept.
+110-396, and draft copies of the House-reported bill (H.R.
+6947) and the accompanying report (H.Rept.
+110-862), provided to CRS by the Homeland Security Subcommittee of the House Appropriations Committee on July 8, 2008.
 Data used in Table 21 are taken from the Analytical Perspectives volume of the FY2009 President's Budget.
 These amounts do not correspond to amounts presented in Tables 4-20, from the FY2009 DHS Congressional Budget Justifications.
 Except when discussing total amounts for the bill as a whole, all amounts contained in this report are rounded to the nearest million.